-All exercises and examples are verified to work on Stampede2 and Frontera.
+All exercises and examples are verified to work on Frontera and Vista.

 This is the fifth of five related roadmaps in the Cornell Virtual Workshop that cover MPI.
 To see the other roadmaps available, please visit the complete roadmaps list.